 While faithfulness takes many forms, entrusting God with our work, dreams, and plans are ways to be faithful.
 The word “entrust” comes from a Hebrew word meaning to roll away, commit, or turn over.
 I love the idea that entrusting our work, plans, and dreams to God means to roll away the responsibility of control over to Him.
 And, when we roll something away, it does not return; it stays where it was rolled.
 There is no better place for our plans and dreams than being nestled in the mighty hands of God.

 And since we are talking about opposites, the opposite of entrust is to withdraw.
 Ouch.
 Either we are drawing closer to God through our faithfulness to entrust Him with all things, or we are moving away from God.

 Take another look at the verse for today:

 “Entrust your work to the Lord, and your planning will succeed.”
 (Proverbs 16:3)

 Did you notice the way the verse begins and the way it ends?
 Entrust…succeed.

-When we are faithful to entrust our lives to God, we are not failures.
-What humans may deem as failure, God views as an opportunity to learn faithfulness.
+We are not failures when we are faithful to entrust our lives to God.
+God views what humans may deem a failure as an opportunity to learn faithfulness.
 God’s standard is not the world’s standard.
 God’s standard is faithfulness.
 As Christians, faithfulness should be synonymous with success.

-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
 Also, if you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and am currently working on a special gift for my subscribers.
+I send out bi-monthly newsletters and am working on a special gift for my subscribers.